f18 Logo

 Telegin said the first seven days – when he was held in quarantine on his own – were "very difficult".
 He was then taken to a cell with several other prisoners before being transferred to a labour camp near Sevan.

-Conscientious objector Nazaretyan's address in prison:
+Conscientious objector Nazaretyan's initial address in prison:

 Armenia